What does the removal of wisdom teeth involve?

 The procedure of removing the wisdom teeth is completely painless, with appropriate procedures.
 In most cases, it is similar to removing other teeth.
-This is especially the case with removing the upper eights.
-After tooth extraction, the alveolus is disinfected, cleaned, and treated.
-If necessary, the dentist sutures the treatment site.
+This is especially the case with removing the upper once.
+After tooth extraction, the alveolus is disinfected, cleaned, and dressed.
+If necessary, the dentist sutures the extraction site.

-In some cases, however, chiselling is necessary.
-This procedure consists in cutting the gum under which the wisdom tooth has stopped, exposing the tooth with special drills, and removing it.
+In some cases, however, chiseling is necessary.
+This procedure involves cutting the gum under which the wisdom tooth has stopped, exposing the tooth with special drills, and removing it.
 After the procedure, the dentist sutures the wound.
-Tooth piercing turns out to be extremely effective in the case of wisdom teeth, which have a problem with correct cutting out.
+Tooth chiseling turns out to be extremely effective in the case of wisdom teeth, which have a problem with correct eruption.

-Another case where chiseling with a wisdom teeth is required is when a tooth loses its crown while retaining roots in the jaw or mandible.
-Chiseling with eights is an effective dental surgery procedure that allows you to deal with wisdom teeth’ daily problems.
+Another case where chiseling of wisdom teeth is required is when a tooth loses its crown while retaining roots in the jaw or mandible.
+Chiseling of wisdom teeth is an effective dental surgery procedure that allows you to deal with wisdom teeth’ daily problems.

 Wisdom teeth removal – indications after treatment

-Removal of the eighth is one of the most invasive procedures in dentistry.
-That is why it is extremely important to take proper care of the place of surgery.
+Removal of wisdom teeth is one of the most invasive procedures in dentistry.
+That is why it is extremely important to take proper care after the surgery.
 Within a week the alveolus should close and so far it is worthwhile to use cold compresses, which can reduce swelling.
 Adjusting the diet, which will enable effective wound healing, becomes crucial.